jfh3/PYFIT-FF/README.md

 Description:
 This code uses pytorch to train a Neural network to reproduce a single component system's potential energy surface for use in classical molecular dynamics simulations by approximating energies obtained from density functional theory (DFT) calculations

+# Terminology
+The following phrases are helpful for understanding the code
++ LSP="local structure parameter" (sometimes called Gi's) (each atom gets a LSP, these are the NN inputs)

 # Input files
 The code require two input files